-No-one would complain that the A14 Bionic tucked inside the previous generation model was a slouch.
-Even to this day, that iPad Air is one of the best-performing tablets around, comfortably chewing through anything you throw at it with ease.
+No one would complain that the A14 Bionic tucked inside the previous generation model was a slouch.
+Even to this day, the iPad Air is one of the best-performing tablets around, comfortably chewing through anything you throw at it with ease.
 But the new iPad Air is even faster and even more capable thanks to the M1 chipset and 8GB of memory.

-This is the same chip that you’ll find in the iMac 24-inch and recent MacBook Air, but this tablet doesn’t run the same MacOS software as those machines.
+This is the same chip that you’ll find in the iMac 24-inch, but this tablet doesn’t run the same MacOS software as those machines.
 You can’t install desktop apps such as Final Cut, the full Adobe Creative Cloud suite or Steam here.
 Instead, apps come from the same App Store as any other iPad.

 For many, this will be perfectly fine.
 Apple’s tablet App Store is significantly better than Google’s due to the fact Android isn’t designed or optimised for screens this size in its current state.
 For the most part, these specifically formatted apps are far better optimised for a touch interface and screen this size as a result.
 Yet, it does feel like the power on offer in the iPad Air 2022 isn’t being utilised as much as I’d like.

 During our benchmark tests, the difference between the M1 chip and the A14 Bionic (the platform on which the M1 is based) is noticeable.
 The multi-core score in Geekbench 5’s CPU test isn’t far off double the A14, and there’s extra oomph in graphics, too.
 The difference is more difficult to spot in regular day-to-day use, though.
 Apps, especially larger games, open and load marginally faster; but you’ll only really notice this in a direct comparison.